 Fianna Fáil, Inc. proceeded to lobby Fianna Fáil in Ireland to withhold the theatre’s subsidy, which the Americans argued wasted the hard-earned money of Irish taxpayers on these ‘plays, with their filthy language, their drunkness [sic], murder and prostitution’.
 At first, the government attempted to handle the party’s complaints with diplomacy.
 The Secretary for the Department of External Affairs, J.P.
 Walsh, wrote a letter clarifying that the subsidy was to support ‘the National Theatre Society, Ltd.’, not the Abbey Players who had undertaken the American tour.
 In fact, the Irish consulate had refused to allow the players to include the official seal of the Free State on the publicity circulars for that tour.
 Fianna Fáil, Inc. would not be so easily appeased, and Walsh forwarded the matter to the Department of the President.

-Yeats launched a counter-campaign in an interview with the pro-e Valera Irish Press.
+Yeats launched a counter-campaign in an interview with the pro-de Valera Irish Press.
 When he was asked about the American protests, he argued that the Abbey Players had gone ‘to America as ambassadors of Irish taste’, and he echoed the government’s concerns by arguing, ‘We have got to keep the Irish in America linked up with our nation, we must not lose them’.
 However, Yeats insisted that this link must be a cultural, not a political one.
 As a further demonstration of the cultural link between the two countries, Yeats produced his Sophocles’ King Oedipus in January 1933 as a benefit for the Irish Academy of Letters.
 He explained that Oedipus had recently been produced by the University of Notre Dame, an institution with a strong Catholic and Irish identity.
 This was proof of the liberality of Irish audiences in the United States and an implicit argument against theatrical censorship: ‘Ireland had no censorship, and a successful performance [of his Oedipus] might make her proud of her freedom’.

 Yeats’s manipulation of the press was a frequent tactic in shaping the theatre’s relationship to the state.
 Despite Fianna Fáil, Inc.’s influence, in the face of controversy the Fianna Fáil executive council voted to include the grant in the next budget.
-Even so wrote a threatening letter to Lennox Robinson:
+Even so, J.J.
+McElligott, the secretary to the Minister for Finance, wrote a threatening letter to Lennox Robinson:

 It will be understood that in considering the advisability of continuing the Grant hitherto made the Minister could hardly disregard representations of this kind.
 It might even happen that if the representations were of sufficient weight and substance he would be compelled to make the continuance of the grant conditional on an undertaking that, in the event of another American Tour being contemplated in the future, the repertoire of plays should be as not to arouse criticism of the nature indicated.